Sexual Violence Policy

 It is important that our school community is provided with accurate and relevant information and some terminology used within the context of sexual violence and harassment.

 • Consent is central to sexual assault.
-The Criminal Code of Canada defines consent as it relates to sexual assault as the voluntary agreement to engage in sexual activity.
-An individual must actively and willingly give consent to sexual activity.
+It is defined as the voluntary agreement to engage in sexual activity.
 Sexual activity without consent is sexual assault.

-• Consenting to once kind, or instance of sexual activity does not meant hat consent is given to any other sexual activity or instance.
+• Consent to one act does not imply consent to others.
 No one consents to being sexually assaulted.

 • Is never assumed or implied